mavazpour/TSR-ISA-EU-Regulation/README.md

 | Stage 1: Localization (GTSDB) | 0.888 | 0.914 | 0.970 |
 | Stage 2: Classification (GTSRB) | 0.942 | 0.921 | 0.950 |

-The raw inference speed of 5.7 ms during the localization phase guarantees that the complete perception pipeline operates well within the 2.0-second legal execution window specified by Article 3.4.2.2.1 of Commission Delegated Regulation (EU) 2021/1958.

 ---

 ## Repository Structure